 One of the most common pieces of advice given to writers is to "just write".
 It's good advice - the best way to practice and improve your craft is by putting pen to paper or fingers to keyboard - but it is much easier said than done.

-Here you'll find a list of writing prompts to get your started.
+Here you'll find a list of writing prompts to get you started.
 Use just one, or combine them and see where the inspiration takes you.
-If you're not sure how to get started, I'd suggest picking a prompt and writing non-stop for ten minutes.
+If you're not sure how to start, I'd suggest picking a prompt and writing non-stop for ten minutes.
 Don't worry about spelling or grammar, and don't second guess or edit your work during the ten minutes.
 Just keep your pen moving, writing whatever comes into your head.
 It doesn't have to be perfect, you can always edit it later.
 You'll be surprised by what ideas you come up with when you get rid of your inner critic and just write!

 Use one of the following sentences as the first line for your piece of writing: